-Based on insights from 4,864 Amazon entrepreneurs, business owners, and major brands, this annual study explores the sellers who drive more than half of Amazon’s $386 billion revenue.
+Based on insights from 3,500 Amazon sellers, from entrepreneurs to major brands, this annual study explores the strategies of the sellers and small businesses who drive a major portion of Amazon’s $470 billion revenue.

-See key findings here and download the free full report for insights.Download the report
+See key findings here and download the free report for more insights.Download the report

 Explore how selling on Amazon has changed over time.View past reports

 45% of Amazon sellers said their profits increased from 2020 to 2021, even as some consumers returned to shopping in physical retail stores.

 30% of Amazon sellers reported over $10,000 in lost sales due to supply chain issues in 2021.

 Amazon seller earnings rise over time as sellers gain ecommerce experience.

 63% of sellers achieve profitability within one year of launching their business on Amazon.